 This is what you need to make this outstanding cake:

-- 340gms chocolate pieces or choc broken up – 70% dark couverture
+- 350 gms chocolate broken into chunks- 70% dark couverture

-- butter and line a 23 – 25 cm cake tin with baking paper (if you are using a springform cake tin, wrap some foil around the cake tin so as to prevent any water leaking in)
+- Butter and line a 23 - 25 cm cake tin with baking paper.
+If you are using a springform cake tin, wrap some foil around the cake tin so as to prevent any water from leaking in.
+It is better not to use a springform tin here.

-- melt the chocolate and butter in a double boiler or a bowl which is set over some boiling water, but don’t overheat and don’t allow the bowl to touch the hot water and remove from heat as soon as the chocolate is almost all melted.
-Then stir off the heat until its all melted (good quality chocolate will melt easily and quickly as I learned on the Lindt petit gateaux course)
+- Melt the chocolate and butter in a double boiler or a bowl which is set over some boiling water.
+Do not allow the bowl to touch the hot water and remove it from heat as soon as the chocolate is almost all melted.
+Then stir off the heat until it is all melted.
+Good quality chocolate will melt easily and quickly.

-- beat the eggs and 70gms of the sugar with an electric mixer until the volume expands to roughly 4 times
+- Beat the eggs and 70 grams of the sugar with an electric mixer until the volume expands to roughly 4 times.

-- Pour this syrup into the chocolate and butter mixture and allow to cool a little bit
+- Pour this syrup into the chocolate and butter mixture and allow it to cool a little.

-- Put a folded tea towel into the bottom of a deep-sided oven dish and place the cake on this (top tip which prevents the cake from slipping)
+- Put a folded tea towel into the bottom of a deep-sided oven dish and place the cake on this (this will prevent the cake from slipping).

-- bake for 50 minutes until set and allow the cake to cool in the pan of water before removing and turning out
+- Bake for 50-60 minutes until set.
+The cake will be ready when it just starts pulling away from the sides of the tin.
+Allow the cake to cool in the pan of water before removing and turning it out.